0xcabrex/caddLab/README.md

 # CADD Lab projects written using XILINX Vivado TOOL

-Repository of projects needed for the lab record.
+Repository of Vivado projects.
+Semester - 3
+Year - 2021

 ## Programming languages used

-- System Verilog
+- System Verilog (for the design source)
-- Verilog
+- Verilog (for the Test benches)

 ## Properties of the programming device used